kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Clients will indicate support for this mode by negotiating it as if it were a signature scheme.
-We thus add these new signature scheme values for the KEMs defined in {{!I-D.irtf-cfrg-hpke}} Section 7.1.
+We thus add these new signature scheme values (even though, they are not signature schemes) for the KEMs defined in {{!I-D.irtf-cfrg-hpke}} Section 7.1.
+Note that we will be only using their internal KEM API.

 ~~~
   enum {